-Applications for Fall 2015 and/or Winter 2016 will be available on Minerva as of November 7th.
-It is strongly recommended that you attend an Information Session (2014) before applying for an exchange on Minerva.
-The deadline to apply is January 15, 2015.
+Note: 2nd round Applications for Winter 2016 (ONLY) will be available on Minerva as of May 9th.
+The deadline to apply is June 19, 2015.

 As of the Summer 2011 term, students who are on any type of study away during their graduating term WILL NOT be able to graduate at the end of their final term; instead, these students must select their graduation flag (on Minerva) for the term following their study away.

 McGill Student Exchange Programs are established tuition agreements between McGill and various host universities whereby students exchange places for one or two terms (excluding summer term).
 For these programs you pay your tuition to McGill while studying abroad.

 When embarking on an exchange program it is a good idea to have a well thought-out plan.
 Please read the following steps, including the related links concerning policies and regulations, to ensure your participation in a McGill Exchange program is rewarding and successful.

 Step 1: What factors should I consider when planning my exchange program?

 The best time to participate in an exchange program is during the year before your graduating year, your U2 year.
 This would give you the opportunity to complete at least one year in your program(s) of study at McGill prior to departure.
 You would return to McGill with an enriched educational perspective to complete your remaining degree and program requirements.

 1. Consider the following before going on an exchange program:

 Studying away can have a significant impact on your academic career.
 The following are some questions you should be asking:

 - What is the language of instruction at the host university?